|Date of Birth||July 25, 1895|

 Bombardier Edward Harold Ingram enlisted in June 1915, at age 19.
 He served with the Canadian Field Artillery in Canada, Great Britain, France, Belgium and north Russia and returned home in July 1919.

-Edward was the only son of Henry Lloyd Ingram and Mary Elizabeth Parker.
+Edward Harold, known as Harold, was the only son of Henry Lloyd Ingram and Mary Elizabeth Parker.
 He was born on 25 July 1895 in the town of Prince Albert, which is now in Saskatchewan but was in the Northwest Territories at that time.
-Edward had one sister, Frances, who was a year older than him.
+Harold had one sister, Frances, who was a year older than him.
 His father had emigrated from England and his mother was born in Quebec.
 At the time of the 1901 census the family was living in Rat Portage (later renamed Kenora), in northwestern Ontario, where Henry was employed as a clerk.
 Not long after that they moved to the town of Belleville in Hastings County.
 Henry was a teacher at the Ontario School for the Deaf in Belleville and he was very active in the community.
 He was the organist at St. Michael’s Catholic Church, District Deputy for the Catholic Mutual Benefit Association, President of the Catholic Order of Foresters for two years, a Charter member of the Knights of Columbus and a Lieutenant in the militia.

-Edward became a stenographer and when the war started he and his father both enlisted.
+Harold became a stenographer and when the war started he and his father both enlisted.
 Henry Lloyd enlisted in the spring of 1916, getting a commission as an officer in November and serving for three years in Canada and Britain.
-Edward signed up in Belleville on 16 June 1915, at age 19.
+Harold signed up in Belleville on 16 June 1915, at age 19.
 He joined the 59th Battalion but a week later he was transferred to the 26th Battery, 7th Brigade, Canadian Field Artillery.
 His unit sailed from Halifax on 9 August 1915 and arrived in Plymouth, England nine days later.
 After five months of training he was sent to France in January 1916.
 That summer the Canadians were at the Battle of Mount Sorrel and in the fall they fought at the Somme Offensive, suffering 24,000 casualties there in less than three months.

 The Canadian Corps spent the winter of 1916-17 in the Lens-Arras sector, across from Vimy.
-In March 1917 Edward’s unit ceased to exist and he was transferred to the 26th Battery, 5th Brigade, Canadian Field Artillery.
+In March 1917 Harold’s unit ceased to exist and he was transferred to the 26th Battery, 5th Brigade, Canadian Field Artillery.
 The following month the artillery played a key role in the capture of Vimy Ridge.
 Afterwards the Canadians stayed in the area holding the new front line.
-Edward had ten days leave in England in June and on 30 August he was appointed Acting Bombardier.
+Harold had ten days leave in England in June and on 30 August he was appointed Acting Bombardier.
 On 2 November he suffered a minor wound, remaining on duty, and at the end of the month he was promoted to Bombardier.

 The Canadian Corps spent the winter of 1917-18 in the Lens-Arras sector again.
-Edward was on a gas course for six days in March 1918.
+Harold was on a gas course for six days in March 1918.
 Both sides were carrying out active artillery bombardments and he was wounded in the face on 11 April.
 He was taken to a Field Ambulance then moved to a Casualty Clearing Station and admitted to No. 9 General U.S. Hospital on 19 April.
 From there he was evacuated to England where he recovered for a week at the 3rd Southern General Hospital in Oxford.
 He spent a further three weeks at the convalescent centre at Epsom.
-When he was released he was assigned to the Canadian Field Artillery Composite Brigade.
+When he was released he was attached to the Canadian Field Artillery Composite Brigade.
 Around that time the Allied Forces started sending troops to north Russia in support of the White Russians.
 Their goals were to assist the anti-Bolsheviks in organizing their own military force, to protect the ports, and to keep large stockpiles of Russian weapons and supplies from falling into German hands.
 The Canadian North Russia Expeditionary Force was made up of almost 600 officers and men, mainly in two batteries of the 16th Brigade, Canadian Field Artillery.
 Most of the recruits had experience at the Western Front.

 By Becky Johnson